shtobnik/EPAM_test/README.md

 # EPAM_test
-THis is test project for EPAM
+This is test project for EPAM